casdoor/casdoor-website/docs/token/overview.md

 On SSO logout, Casdoor invalidates tokens by setting `ExpiresIn` to 0 or a negative value.
 The token introspection and refresh endpoints check this field and reject tokens with `ExpiresIn <= 0`, so refresh tokens cannot be used after logout.
 This gives full session termination across all token types.

+### Automatic cleanup of expired tokens

+Casdoor automatically deletes token records that have been expired for a while, so the `token` table does not grow without bound.
+A token is removed once it has been expired for longer than a retention interval of **30 days** (counted from the token's own expiry time).

+The cleanup job runs:

+- **once at startup** (in the background, so it does not delay server start), and
+- **daily** at midnight (server time).

+The cleanup only affects already-expired tokens past the retention window; active tokens are never touched.
+This behavior is built in and requires no configuration.

 ## Token format options

 When issuing JWTs, choose among four formats: